wikimedia/pixel/README.md

 Pixel ships with a number of MediaWiki extensions and skins already installed.
 Please reference the [repositories.json](repositories.json) file to see a list of these.

+### Known Issues

+* Pixel has only been tested on machines running on x86 chips.
+It does not currently work with `arm64` (e.g. Macbooks with M1 or M2 chips).
+Please follow https://github.com/garris/BackstopJS/issues/1300
+* Updating Pixel (`git pull`) when its Docker images have changed is currently more of a hassle than it should be.
+It requires `git pull` followed by destroying all Docker containers, Docker images, and Docker volumes with `./pixel.js clean` so that the new Docker images can get rebuilt.